Bumblebee

 Bumblebees are large, hairy, social bees belonging to the family Apidae (subfamily Bombinae).

-Bumblebees are not native to Australia, though the large earth bumblebee Bombus terrestris has established in Tasmania.
+Bumblebees are not native to Australia, though the large earth bumblebee Bombus terrestris has become established in Tasmania.
 Though there have been occasional reports of bumblebees in Victoria, only one report has been confirmed.
-A single dead bee was detected in inner Melbourne in March 2020, however, follow up surveillance has found no additional suspect bumblebees.
+A single dead bee was detected in inner Melbourne in March 2020; however, follow-up surveillance found no additional suspect bumblebees.

 If you think you’ve seen bumblebees in Victoria